The life of an activist is not pretty… it’s usually driven by some sickness, cause or injustice that effects a person’s life and changes it forever.

-I am an advocate because I am scared, and desperate, but I am also strong and determined.
+I am an advocate because I am scared, and desperate.
 I am an advocate because I know that doing nothing is not an option.
 Anyone with a sick loved one knows this.
-I am an advocate because I will never stop until my son can feel better, get well, and learn to enjoy his life, without the worry of being labelled a criminal.
+I am an advocate because I am determined to make it better.
+And I will never stop until my son can feel better, get well, and learn to enjoy his life, without the worry of being labelled a criminal.

 I am an advocate because God blessed me with a talented, brilliant child with a horrible disease — a child who needed me as much as I needed him.
 Where I am weak, he is strong.
 And what he cannot do, I will do for him.
 I am an advocate because I have to be.
 I have no choice.

 Sun, September 1 2013 » Written Patient & Family Testimonials » No Comments

 With the 2013 Legislative Session coming to a close just days ago, the AMMJC Board of Directors have been discussing the future.
 We’ve been discussing what the 2014 Legislative Session looks like.
 We’ve been discussing how we as individuals and as an organization will be getting involved in the November 2014 Elections.
 During the 2014 elections every one of the seats in the House of Representatives in Montgomery are up for re-election.
 Because of that Alabama Medical Marijuana Coalition plans on moving in slightly different direction.